SharePoint/sp-dev-docs/docs/spfx/office-ui-fabric-integration.md

 ## Office UI Fabric React

-We recommend that you install the latest Office UI Fabric React package and place an explicit dependency on that specific version of the package.
-This includes the components used in your SharePoint Framework solution in your component bundle, either the web part or extension depending on where you use the Fabric React components.
+We recommend that you use the versions of the Office UI Fabric React package included in the project in the SharePoint Framework's Yeoman genereator.
+For instance, the SharePoint Framework v1.7.0 release uses Fabric React v5.131.0

 > [!NOTE]
 > Fabric React versions 2.x or older are not supported in SharePoint Framework.